keithbuhler/keithbuhler.github.io/_posts/2017-07-18-best-student-papers-1-ceo-pay-against.md

 permalink:
 ---

-*For July and August, I am pleased to present a series of guest posts from my former university students at the University of Kentucky and Asbury University.
-These posts represent the excellent philosophical writing (on a variety of topics) from last semester's philosophy classes.*

-*Whether I agree or disagree with the thesis, I think these essays are worth reading because they present a formidable case that is informative and challenging.
-My own view, if I write them out, will come after the essays are published.
-All the essays are reprinted with permission.* -- Keith
+*"This month I am happy to announce that I will be publishing a series of guest posts from my former students.
+I asked these students if I could publish their essays because I think they represent excellent examples of philosophical reasoning on important or contemporary topics.
+Some I agree with and some I do not... but they all make me think. -- Keith*

 ---